 Okay, you’re saying, that’s great.
 But where do I get a “scented carpet?”
 And how do I keep from smelling it?

 The first question is whether you have a friend who has a dog that uses a carpet.
 If you do, you can try asking for an old carpet, but it’s unlikely they have one (we were really lucky).
 So instead, ask if you could put your piece of carpet under theirs for a few days.
 Some of the urine will seep through theirs and scent yours.
-This is what we did whenever we replaced Paz’s carpet: put the new one under the old one for several days before throwing the old one away . . . or giving it away as a training aid.
+This is what we did whenever we replace Paz’s carpet: put the new one under the old one for several days before throwing the old one away . . . or giving it away as a training aid.
+We’ve now done this several times for friends!

 If that approach won’t work for you, there are two alternatives: